DavidLakeT/DavidLakeT/README.md

 👥 I have a passion for learning and sharing my knowledge with others in a way that's as human as possible.

 ## Skills
-- 👨‍💻 Rust, Java, Kotlin, Python, Go.
+- 👨‍💻 Go, Java, Python, Rust.
-- 🧩 Rocket, Spring, Django, Fiber, Gin.
+- 🧩 Gin, Spring, Django, Rocket.
 - 📚 Pandas, Scikit-learn, Tokio.
-- ⚙️ MySQL, Docker, AWS, Azure DevOps, PostgreSQL, Redis.
+- ⚙️ AWS, GCP, Docker, PostgreSQL, Redis.

 ## A little bit of everything
 - 🌱 I’m currently learning about Quantitative Trading.